ivan-lednev/better-search-views/README.md

 ## What it does

-The plugin brings more outliner goodnes into Obsidian: it improves search views to create an outliner-like context around every match.
+The plugin brings more outliner goodness into Obsidian: it improves search views to create an outliner-like context around every match.
 - **It patches native search, backlinks view, embedded backlinks and embedded queries**
 - It renders markdown in the match to HTML
 - It builds structural breadcrumbs to the match by chaining all the ancestor headings and list items above